Wigner function shapelets: Symplectic representation of astronomical images: Wigner function of galaxy images

 where the kernel

-acts as a phase--space response function relating bipolar angular correlations to the local Wigner representation.
-Eq.~\eqref{eq:wigner_biposh} demonstrates that the ensemble--averaged Wigner function naturally inherits decomposition with BiPoSHs.
-This provides a direct bridge between cosmological two--point statistics on the sphere and local phase--space descriptions of galaxy images.
+acts as a phase-space response function relating bipolar angular correlations to the local Wigner representation.
+Equation.~\eqref{eq:wigner_biposh} demonstrates that the ensemble-averaged Wigner function naturally inherits decomposition with BiPoSHs.
+This provides a direct bridge between cosmological two-point statistics on the sphere and local phase-space descriptions of galaxy images.
 One can apply the same logic for the cross-Wigner function.

 At last, let us briefly mention the two-point angular correlation of the Wigner function composed of the two galaxy images, $\langle W_{11}(\bn_{c1}) W_{22}(\bn_{c2}) \rangle_{\rm cosmo.}$, setting the same lab frame of the two images.
 Note that are the galaxies are located at $\bn_{c1}$ and $\bn_{c2}$, respectively.
 We obtain that $\langle W_{11}(\bn_{c1}) W_{22}(\bn_{c2}) \rangle_{\rm cosmo.}$ is composed of the four-point correlation functions of the galaxy images, including the trispectrum of the galaxy image.
 We shall not show any detailed expression of the formula to keep the presentation concise, whereas we adhere to the essential meaning of such an ensemble.
 In practice, one may be interested in the configuration in which the two galaxy samples are distant compared to their own size, namely $|\bn_{c1}-\bn_{c2}| \gg |\btheta|$.
 In this case, the four-point correlation function takes its collapsed limit cf. \cite{2025arXiv250908787K} in Fourier space.
-In Sec.~\ref{sec:cosmo_info_wigner}, we will utilise $\langle W_{ab}\rangle_{\rm cosmo.}$ to measure the cosmic shear as the standard analysis for weak gravitational lensing does.
+In Sec.~\ref{sec:cosmo_info_wigner}, we will utilize $\langle W_{ab}\rangle_{\rm cosmo.}$ to measure the cosmic shear as the standard analysis for weak gravitational lensing does.
 In addition, we will mention that one can build a parity-violating estimator within $\langle W_{11}(\bn_{c1}) W_{22}(\bn_{c2}) \rangle_{\rm cosmo.}$, after projecting into the spin-sensitive observables that are defined in Sec.~\ref{ssec:gal_shape_response_spin_modes}.